GzimAsani/Tic-Tac-Toe-Game/README.md

 ## How To Play

-"Tic Tac Toe" is 2 player game which includes 9 squares each of them represented with a number.
-Each player will be represented with a symbol ("X" or "O") and their respective symbols will overwrite the square numbers.
-The starter of the game will be the first player.
+"Tic Tac Toe" is a 2 player game which includes 9 squares each of them represented with a number.
+Each player will be represented with a symbol ("X" or "O") and their respective symbols will overwrite the square numbers.The first player will start the game.
-In case none of the players manages to put three of their symbols in a straight line or in a diagonal line the game will be end on draw.
+If after 9 turns neither player manages to put their respective symbols in a straight/diagonal line the game will end as a draw

 ## Build with